 Visions of Algae

 Image credits include: 1) Steve Mandel, OceansMicro:18th century marine diatom slides 2) NASA, MODIS Land Rapid Response Team at NASA GSFC, algae blooms from space 3) Jennifer Parker, California seaweed & kelp 2021 4) Catharina Alves-de-Souza – Algal Resources collection at the Center for Marine Sciences at UNCW, microscopic algae images 5) Klara Scharnagl, lichen 6) The Shirley Tucker Lichen Collection, University & Jepson Herbaria, UC Berkeley 7) Natasha Andrea Hinojosa, corals 8) Juniper Harrower, desert algae.
-3D modeling & fabrication by Gene A. Felice II, created with corn & wood based 3D printing material, soy-based plywood, aluminum.
-Image printing by Jennifer Parker, and image curations and design by Juniper Harrower.
+3D modeling & fabrication by Gene A. Felice II, created with corn & wood based 3D printing material, soy-based plywood, Shelac finish with natural pigments & aluminum.
+Image printing by Jennifer Parker, and image curations / encaustic coating process by Juniper Harrower.
 Additional CNC milling by Justin MacKenzie.